So you want to make an engagement ring?

 You’ve been asking, so we’ve been brainstorming how to help.

-Creating an engagement ring (or something similar) is a huge undertaking.
-With today’s DIY culture, many people come to us wanting to make an already meaningful piece even more special by creating it themselves.
-Sound familiar?
-In this blog post, we’ll help you get clear on design, explain the 4 most common techniques used to create a ring and three possible paths you can take to bring it to fruition.
-Options 1 & 2 offer realistic routes that are very likely to result in a beautiful ring you’ll be proud to propose with.
-Option 3 is slower, more expensive, and comes with more risk—but if you’re set on it, we’re happy to support you every step of the way.
+• Provide 3 possible paths YOU can take to bring your ring it to fruition: Options 1 & 2 offer realistic routes that are very likely to result in a beautiful ring you’ll be proud to propose with.
+Option 3 is slower, more expensive, and comes with more risk—but if you’re set on it, we’re here to support you.

 First things first - get clear on design

 • What type of stone(s) do you wish to use?
 Diamond, Sapphire, Ruby?
-Read our >> blog post about the MOHS scale to weigh your best options for gemstones that last a lifetime.
+Read our >> blog post about the MOHS scale to weigh your best options for gemstones that last a lifetime and are appropriate for heirloom quality jewelry.

 • What cut is the stone?
 Faceted, Rose Cut, Cabochon?
 Most traditionally used are faceted stones, but they’re also the hardest to set.
 Cabs & Rose cuts are more approachable with less practice, but are also less sparkly.